Leslie Puryear Community Stage

 The portable stage offers organizations unique opportunities for family entertainment and community engagement.
 Elliot Wells, Ithaca Generator President says, “With the LPCS, we envision a hub for a robust and thriving network of community programming, supporting awareness raising events, and providing a platform for emerging and experimental artists.
 Through its low cost and availability, the stage can be a catalyst for creation, collaboration, and innovation in performing arts in Tompkins County, and give a voice to people and ideas that have been underrepresented in our civic life.”

-Jordan Puryear says, “Leslie was very involved in local theater, and I think it would be great to see the stage used for outdoor Summer theatre.
+Jordan Puryear says, “Leslie was very involved in local theater, and I think it would be great to see the stage used for outdoor Summer theater.
 It would also be great to have a chamber orchestra play.
 There really is very little limit to what the stage can be used for.”

 Indeed, the stage can be used for more than building community through entertainment, workshops, and other hands-on-learning opportunities.
 Businesses who rent the stage provide an opportunity for entertainment or team building to their employees, while also supporting local community organizations, as part of the proceeds from the stage rentals will be donated to local non-profits.
 Renting the stage is an exciting way for individuals and families to celebrate special occasions such as weddings, birthdays, or family reunions.

-Fees are being established, but will be accessible to all, as the ultimate goal for the stage is to have it used to bring joy and enrichment to all aspects of the community.
-If you are interested in learning more about the stage, have an idea for its use, or if you would like to rent the stage for an event, email Elaine Springer at firstname.lastname@example.org.
+Fees are being established, but it will be accessible to all, as the ultimate goal for the stage is to have it used to bring joy and enrichment to all aspects of the community.
+If you are interested in learning more about the stage, have an idea for its use, or if you would like to rent the stage for an event, email Elaine Springer at email@example.com.
 You can also follow along on Facebook, @LesliePuryearCommunityStage.